 Doctors recommend natural estrogen after hysterectomy for those women who face a deficiency of estrogen in the body.
 Here are the top 10 hysterectomy recovery foods:

 Dairy products like yogurts and cottage cheese are the best source of protein, which helps in the recovery process after a hysterectomy treatment.
 The patients who do not have a problem with constipation can definitely go for dairy products.
-Taking these protein sources in balanced quantities is best for the hysterectomy recovery time.
+Taking these protein sources is one of the best options for reducing hysterectomy recovery time.
+Greek yogurt has high protein (15-17g/serving) that may help to support tissue repair.

 These are the best sources of minerals and fibers that you can enjoy at breakfast time.
 These sources are much better than those of processed white bread, which can cause many health problems.
 Patients can add some yogurt or cheese for a better taste.
 Taking these sources in balanced quantities is most important.